damianhakert/damianhakert.github.io/source/_posts/2016-02-29-omnibus-gitlab-package-why-on-earth.md

 One of the GitLab strengths is that we are able to have a very short release cycle and to get the updates to all our users very fast.
-Omnibus-gitlab packages are not the ideal way of distributing software and they do have their own shortcomings.
+The omnibus-gitlab packages are not the ideal way of distributing software and they do have their own shortcomings.

-However, if you consider:
+If you consider:

 1. the manpower required to maintain 8 packages
 (4 platforms + 2 types of packages - one for CE and one for EE, 2 Docker images